HomeNews & InfoFan FictionMessage BoardLinksEmail

 "Haven't you liked having him here?"

 "Are you kidding?
 He's been wonderful.
 He fixes all my meals, does everything around the house, pretty much waits on me hand and foot.
 He's supposed to be getting work done, but he doesn't want me to be bored, so he's been keeping me occupied."
 Sam smiled.
 "We played the funniest game of Scrabble this morning.
 To be honest, I'm going to miss him when he leaves.
 I've loved having him here.
 The funny thing is, it hasn't taken any getting used to at all, which is strange.
-I've been living alone for so long that it should take some getting used to having someone else here all the time, right?
+I've been living alone for so long that having someone else here all the time should take some getting used to, shouldn't it?
 I mean, sharing the same bathroom in the morning, not having as much privacy, stuff like that.
 It should be at least a little bothersome, but it hasn't bothered me at all.
 I feel . . . comfortable having him here."
 She then recalled a moment just yesterday when she was definitely not feeling comfortable in his presence.

 "What is it?"
 Janet said, seeing something flit across the major's face.